 “We’re part of creating this world in which we live, but we’re unaware of how we do that or even that we do that.”
-Those are the words of renowned artist James Turrell, author of two fantastic light installations that are placed in Ekebergparken‘s old water reservoir (also check article about Ekeberg sculpture park), located under a water mirror in the middle of the forest.
-Turrell studied psychology before he fully dived into art and his fascination with human perception, sensory experience and the effect of colour are central themes in his artistic opus.
+Those are the words of renowned artist James Turrell, author of two supercool light installations that are placed in Ekebergparken‘s old water reservoir, located under a water mirror in the middle of the forest.
+Turrell studied psychology before he fully dived into art and his fascination with human perception, sensory experience and the effect of color are central themes in his artistic opus.

-Free guided tours are available every Sunday and I suggest you book your spot in advance because of the limited space.
+Free guided tours are available every Sunday between 11 am-16 pm.
 Combine your visit with a stroll among sculptures in the park and gourmet lunch at Ekebergrestauranten – and that’s the perfect culture-filled Sunday in Oslo.